hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 ---

-### Logging and Traceability

-The platform allowed users to define where experimental data should be stored during acquisition.
-In addition to measurement results, relevant system and experiment information was recorded in log files to support traceability and reproducibility.

----

-### Safety Constraints

-To reduce the risk of hardware damage, a safe operating region was implemented within the control software.
-This ensured that automated movements remained within safe boundaries and prevented invalid positioning commands.

----

-### Microfluidics Integration

-For reliable measurements, water had to remain between the optical tweezers objectives and the sample.
-This process was automated by integrating a **syringe pump**, eliminating the need for manual intervention during operation.

----

-### Device Integration
+### Platform Engineering

+To support reliable day-to-day operation, I also implemented several platform-level features:

+- **logging and traceability** for experiment records and output paths
+- **safety constraints** to keep automated movements within a safe operating region
+- **microfluidics integration** through a syringe pump to maintain measurement conditions automatically
-The software automatically connected to the devices that compose the optical tweezers setup, including motors, cameras, syringe pumps, and other hardware components.
+- **device integration** for motors, cameras, pumps, and other hardware components

-Communication and control were implemented through the available **device APIs and hardware libraries**, allowing the system to coordinate all components programmatically from the main software interface.

-A **socket-based server architecture** was used to initialize, connect, and manage the devices within a unified control environment.
+Communication and control were implemented through available **device APIs and hardware libraries**, while a **socket-based server architecture** was used to initialize, connect, and manage devices within a unified control environment.

 ---